pingcap/blog/migrating-from-mysql-to-a-scale-out-database-to-serve-our-290-million-monthly-users.md

 ### Scenario 1: Offline Analytical Workload with Huge Writes and High Read QPS

-The scenario at Meituan-Dianping with the largest data size for analysis has up to 500GB writes every day.
+The scenario at Meituan with the largest data size for analysis has up to 500GB writes every day.
 This scenario features:

 - Stable write, with each transaction operating on 100 to 200 rows, and 60,000 writes per second.
 - The daily write data of 300GB to 500GB, which will gradually increase to 3TB in the future.